 Doctors use various scoring systems to estimate an individual’s future risk.
-Examples include the JBS3 Cardiovascular Risk Assessment and QRISK calculators, images of which are shown respectively below, which factor in variables particular to each patient in order to generate their unique risk of sustaining a heart attack or stroke over the next ten years.
+Examples include the JBS3 Cardiovascular Risk Assessment and QRISK calculators, which factor in variables particular to each patient in order to generate their unique risk of sustaining a heart attack or stroke over the next ten years.

 Some cardiovascular risk factors, such as age and family history, are clearly fixed and cannot be modified, whilst modifiable risk factors include:

 Current guidelines recommend that anyone with more than a 10% risk of a cardiovascular event in the next ten years should look at aspects of their lifestyle to see if there are any changes they can make themselves to lower their risk.
 Patients who are not able to bring their risk down to less than 10% are offered statin therapy to chemically lower their cholesterol.
 This is known as primary prevention.
 Before starting medication many patients are understandably keen to stratify their individual risk further still, and advances in technology have allowed us to develop methods of scanning which can look at a patient’s coronary and carotid arteries in detail and determine whether or not they have any early or established changes indicative of disease.

 Chest pain has a variety of causes, one of the most important of course being pain from the heart.
 Read more

 Conditions - High Cholesterol